Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Introducing Mechanistic Forecasting

 As shown, MLP updates decompose into sums of input-dependent scaling coefficients applied to static value vectors.
 This decomposition implies a natural separation between (i) \emph{which} directions in representation space promote party–related tokens and (ii) \emph{how strongly} these directions are activated by a given input.
 Accordingly, our first objective is to identify value vectors whose directions in representation space are \emph{predictively aligned} with tokens associated with a specific party.

-\textbf{Probe training on intermediate representations.} We focus on intermediate layers, which are known to encode high-level semantic and conceptual information more strongly than early or final layers that are optimized for next-token prediction~\citep{panickssery2023steering}.
+\textbf{Probe Training on Intermediate Representations.} We focus on intermediate layers, which are known to encode high-level semantic and conceptual information more strongly than early or final layers that are optimized for next-token prediction~\citep{panickssery2023steering}.
 For each layer $l \in [\lfloor 0.5L \rfloor, \lceil 0.9L \rceil]$, we define $\bar{x}^l \in \mathbb{R}^d$ as the mean residual stream over all token positions in the sequence.
+We select this range based on a systematic ablation across relative layer windows (cf. \cref{fig:probing_selectivity_gap} in Appendix): the $0.5L-0.9L$ window exhibits the highest lower whisker in the selectivity-gap distribution across seeds, models, and countries.
+We emphasize that this range should be treated as a tunable hyperparameter; our results identify it as a robust default rather than a universal optimum.
 We use mean pooling over token positions to obtain a sequence-level representation that is invariant to prompt length and surface phrasing.
 In preliminary analyses, alternative pooling strategies (e.g., first-token) yielded qualitatively similar probe directions.

 For each party $o \in \mathcal{O}$, we train a linear probe to predict whether a residual representation corresponds to statements attributed to party $o$.
 Following prior mechanistic probing work~\citep{lee2024mechanistic}, the probe computes a logit